 - viral infections including rotavirus, norovirus, and viral gastroenteritis

-- bacterial infections
+- parasitic infections

 - intestinal diseases